xexefe121/Spotifymcp/README.md

 - `get_playlist`: Get a playlist owned by a Spotify user
 - `get_playlist_tracks`: Get full details of the tracks of a playlist (1-100 tracks per request)
 - `get_playlist_items`: Get full details of the items of a playlist (1-100 items per request)
-- `modify_playlist`: Change a playlist's name, description, and public/private state
+- `modify_playlist`: Change playlist details (name, description, public/private state, collaborative status)

 ## License